 For myself, I’m someone who prefers to choose a picture and stick with it.
 But a few days ago I updated my Twitter profile and today I’ve made a similar change on this blog.
 Here’s why…

-My blogging journey started a little over two years ago as a venture into the unknown.
-It was to try and raise awareness of all the problems in Fifty Shades and the underlying problems in society that have allowed the trilogy to be popular.
+My blogging journey started a little over two years ago (January 2015) as a venture into the unknown.
+With the imminent release of Fifty Shades of Grey in the cinema, I wanted to try and raise awareness of all the trilogy’s problems and what issues in society have allowed the trilogy to be popular.
 I had plenty of self-doubt near the start but when I prayed about it (because I do that kind of thing), a phrase started going through my head: “If you build it, they will come.”
 It’s very similar to the catchphrase of a film I saw as a child called Field of Dreams (and the parodied catchphrase you see in Wayne’s World).

 So I began.